hdviegas/laravel-mongo/README.md

 #### Extending the Abstract Model

 ##### After Save
 The model comes with a method &mdash; `Model::afterSave()` &mdash; that is fired after every successful save operation.
-Override this method if you need to update normalized data, or whatever else you might need to do.
+This method is injected with an array containing the field names of the properties that were updated during the save operation.
+Override this method if you need to update data in other collections or whatever else you might need to do.

 ##### Before Save
 The model comes with a method &mdash; `Model::beforeSave()` &mdash; that is fired before every save operation.
 Override this method if you need to do any pre-save validations, calculations, or whatever else you might need to do.